-As indicated above, it may well be appropriate, or even necessary, in some situations to withhold certain data.
+As indicated above, international law or the domestic laws of each Member State may well deem appropriate, or even necessary, in some situations to withhold certain Data.
 Such situations should however be the exception, not the rule, and the reasons for the denial should be clearly communicated to the individual making the request, in order to prevent arbitrary denial of the fundamental right to correct errors and mistakes.